stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 }
 ```

-It checks each character of the input against `flag[index * 2]` (which explains why nothing would show up in the output of `strings ./nostrings`).
+We can see that the program takes up to 0x45 bytes of input and checks each character of input against `flag[index * 2]`. `flag` is simply the flag but with a null byte inserted after each character.
+This encoding explains why nothing showed up in the output of `strings ./nostrings` (`strings` relies on null bytes to locate candidates for strings).

-Double clicking the `flag` symbol in Binary Ninja just instantly solves the challenge, because Binary Ninja recognises it as some sort of wide character encoding and decodes it correctly.
+Double clicking the `flag` symbol in Binary Ninja instantly solves the challenge Binary Ninja recognises the data as some sort of wide character encoding and decodes it correctly.

 ```c
 00404050  wchar16 const (* flag)[0x1e] = data_402008 {u"DUCTF{stringent_strings_string"}